Latest Nvidia GeForce driver hotfix addresses flickering issues in Apex Legends | Dot Esports

 If you’ve experienced issues with these particular games, you can apply the hotfix at Nvidia’s official website.
 If not, there’s no need to install the new driver.

-This is not the first time Nvidia cards had flickering issues with Apex Legends.
-A recent update a few months ago caused flickering textures and light artifacts to appear on the map, distracting players.
+This isn’t the first time Nvidia cards had flickering issues with Apex.
+An update a few months ago caused flickering textures and light artifacts to appear on the map, distracting players.

 A thread on Nvidia’s official forum reveals the lengthy extent of the problem.
-While it’s not a widespread problem, different users have consistently experienced the bug for themselves, and have tried to sought help wherever they can.
+While it’s not a widespread problem, different users have consistently experienced the bug and have sought help wherever they can.

-Hopefully, this hotfix will finally nip the problem in the bud.
-For now, let’s hope players will be able to enjoy playing Crypto in peace before the next problem rolls around.
+Apex fans likely hope this hotfix will finally nip the problem in the bud.
+For now, players should try to enjoy playing Crypto in peace before the next problem rolls around.